 As I said before, this is going to be somewhat dependent on how fast you stitch, and if you are anything like me, how many times you decide you aren’t happy with it, so need to pull it out and re-stitch it!

 The homework between your first and second class is somewhat minimal.
-In both my Jacobean and Canvaswork pieces, it hasn’t been more than a couple of hours.
-For my silk shading piece (which I’m yet to tell you about!), it was probably a little more, and would have been more like two to three hours.
+With all my pieces, it hasn’t been more than two to three hours.

 After that, it does seem to increase a lot, especially if you want to complete it within the eight classes.
 Between some classes, I would have had around ten hours of homework.
 Other times it was probably closer to fifteen hours.
 You don’t have to finish your homework (it isn’t like school where you will get detention) – at times you will get stuck and just not be able to complete it.
 But if you want to make the most out of your classes, you should try and get as much finished as possible.
 I also (rather sneakily) find that leaving a little bit of homework to continue on with at the beginning of class isn’t necessarily a bad thing, as it gives you a chance to do something productive whilst waiting for the tutors to see you and offer you guidance for your next steps.

 This is really up to you – and what else you have going on, as you will need to be able to get your homework done.

 Having said that, going regularly and consistently is a benefit – it keeps you focused, and gives you something to work towards.